 - If you use a web browser that allows you to store secure site passwords (for example, your NetBank password), we strongly recommend you turn off this functionality.
 Please check the ‘Help’ menu in your browser for details on how to do this.

 As a NetBank customer, you can enjoy the added security and convenience of our free

 NetCode SMS service.
 A 'NetCode' is a one-off password you can have sent to your mobile

-phone as an SMS to authorise certain NetBank transactions.
+phone as an SMS or via the CommBank app to authorise certain NetBank transactions.
 View the demonstration here, including How to register for NetCode SMS.

 Alternatively, we also offer a security token, a small electronic device that also delivers a NetCode.
 You can discuss your NetBank security options with us by calling the NetBank Help Desk on 13 2221 option 4, 24 hours a day, 7 days a week.

 Protect your Personalised Identification Questions and Answers

 If you have not registered for NetCode SMS or NetCode Token then NetBank uses your Personalised Identification Questions to authenticate certain transactions.
 Recently there have been fraudulent attempts to obtain the answers to these questions via hoax emails and computer viruses.